Search for leptoquark pair production decaying into $te^- \bar{t}e^+$ or $t\mu^- \bar{t}\mu^+$ in multi-lepton final states in $pp$ collisions at 13 TeV with the ATLAS detector: Event reconstruction and object identification

 In order to further suppress electrons with incorrect charge assignment, a BDT discriminant based on calorimeter and tracking quantities~\cite{PERF-2017-01} is used.
-Using di-electron events with invariant mass of the two electrons within the $Z$ mass window, an efficiency of 93\% for isolated electrons with correct charge assignment is obtained, with a rejection factor of $\sim$33 for isolated electrons with incorrect charge assignment.
+An efficiency of approximately 96\% in the barrel region and 81\% in the endcaps is obtained, with rejection factors of 19 in the barrel region and 40 in the endcaps.
 Material ($\gamma \to e^{+}e^{-}$) and internal ($\gamma^* \to e^{+}e^{-}$) conversion candidates are identified based on a combination of requirements on the invariant mass of tracks and the radius from the reconstructed displaced vertex to the primary vertex.
 Material conversion candidates have a reconstructed displaced vertex with radius $r > 20$~mm that includes the track associated with the electron.\footnote{The beampipe and insertable B-layer inner radii are 23.5~mm and 33~mm, respectively.} The invariant mass of the associated track and the closest (in $\Delta\eta$) opposite-charge track reconstructed in the silicon detector, calculated at the conversion vertex, is required to be less than $100~\mev$.
 Internal conversion candidates, which correspond to the internal photon conversions (see Section~\ref{sec:datamc}), are required to fail the criteria for material conversions, but the invariant mass of the two tracks matched to the primary vertex is required to be less than $100~\mev$.